funttastic/kujira-quickstart-guide/readme.md

 You should see the balances of each token you have in your wallet.

-Important: before running the script, check if you have a minimal balance in the two tokens for the target market.
+**Important**: before running the script, check if you have a minimal balance in the base and quote tokens of the market.
 For example, if the market is DEMO-USK, it is needed to have a minimal amount in DEMO and USK tokens.
 Also, it is needed to have a minimum amount of KUJI tokens to pay the transaction fees.